-Georgia police investigate deaths of 2 stepsisters thrown from bridge
+Georgia police investigate deaths of stepsisters thrown from bridge

 GEORGIA DOCTOR FOUND DEAD IN DITCH LIKELY KILLED BY A PACK OF DOGS: POLICE

-They haven't said how the women were killed.
-They lived in Rome.

-Richardson was supposed to graduate from high school Saturday, WYFF-TV reported.
+Richardson was supposed to graduate from Armuchee High School in Rome on Saturday, WYFF-TV reported.

 “Vanita will be remembered for being a fun-loving, humble, and motivated student who was making strong plans for her future, the Floyd County School District in a statement, according to Fox 5 Atlanta.